brainstormforce/header-footer-elementor/README.md

 ## Installation ##

-1. Go to `Plugins -> Add New` and search for Header Footer Elementor.
+1. Go to `Plugins -> Add New` and search for Elementor – Header, Footer & Blocks.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. Go to `Appearance -> Header Footer Builder` to build a header or footer layout using elementor.
 4. After the layout is ready assign it as header or footer using the option `Select the type of template this is` (<a href="https://cloudup.com/clK2sPg9nXK+">screenshot</a>)